 Are you gingerbread-y for it?

 Let’s face it, gingerbread houses are as much a part of Christmas as the tree or Love Actually.
 However, you’ve probably found that your plans for a Grand Designs-style gingerbread mansion remain a sad pipe dream.
 Well, no more.
-A delicious gingerbread city has just opened in South Kensington, so it’s time to declare yourself the Mayor of Candytown.
+A delicious gingerbread city will open at the V&A Museum on December 8th, so it’s time to declare yourself the Mayor of Candytown.
 Yum.

-The Gingerbread City is run by the Museum of Architecture, and this year, over one hundred structures will rise to the candyflossed heavens.
+The Gingerbread City is run by the Museum of Architecture, and this year, over sixty structures will rise to the candyflossed heavens.
 Biscuits, cakes, icing, strawberry laces, and sweets have all been employed as building materials.
 But the city is functional as well as being sinfully delicious, having been designed by London-based architects.
-This tasty models actually doubles as a working blueprint for the sustainable cities of the future.
+This tasty models actually doubles as a working blueprint for cities of the future, championing sustainability and innovation.
 Anyone else wishing they were an architect right now?

 Hansel and Gretel would have a field day here!
-If inspiration strikes, they run house-building workshops three times a day from December 9th.
-Entrance to the exhibit will set you back £3 on the door, or you can buy them online.
+If inspiration strikes, they run house-building workshops on the weekends.
+Entrance to the exhibit will set you back £6 on the door, or you can buy them online.
 We’ll be along just as soon as we finish daydreaming about turning Secret London HQ into a giant gingerbread house…

-The Gingerbread City is open now, and runs until December 22nd.
-Opening hours are 9:30am to 7pm Monday to Saturday, and 10am to 6pm on Sundays.
-Find it at 27 Thurloe Street, South Kensington, SW7.
-Nearest station is South Kensington.
+The Gingerbread City is open from December 8th, and runs until January 6th.
+Find it at 27 Thurloe Street, South Kensington, SW7 – the nearest station is South Kensington.